jayfang88/eventlite/README.md

 ## Landing Page

 The landing page features the Event Index with tabs to selectively display events by their respective category/ticket type.
+Users can also filter events by location.
 ![Event Index demo](app/assets/images/eventlite-index.gif)

 ```javascript